Fast and Continuous Detection of Single Microwave Photons via Photo-assisted Quasiparticle Tunneling to a Superconducting Island

 The quasiparticle generated by the PAT process flips the island's charge parity from even to odd.
 This parity switching suppresses the critical current of the SCPT, changing its microwave impedance, thus shifting the resonant frequency of the readout resonator.
 The resonator, also made of grAl, is designed to have a smaller light-matter coupling strength around $0.2$ and a resonant frequency near \SI{5.2}{\GHz}.
 The two SCPT junctions, JR and JD, have normal-state resistances summing up to \SI{136}{\kohm}.
 The island, fabricated from a thin (\SI{15}{\nm}) aluminum layer, has an enhanced gap to suppress quasiparticle poisoning through JR and JD, which connect to thicker Al leads~\cite{Aumentado2004}.

 The reflection coefficient $S_{11}$ upon the readout port is monitored with a probe tone nearly resonant with the readout resonator.
-Two types of measurements were conducted: one employing a Josephson Parametric Amplifier (JPA) on the returning path of the readout signal, and one without (see Supplementary Material for the detailed microwave setup).
+Two types of measurements were conducted: one employing a Josephson Parametric Amplifier (JPA) on the returning path of the readout signal, and one without (see Supplementary Materials~\cite{SM} for the detailed microwave setup).
 The probe amplitude is adjusted to obtain two well-separated signals in the IQ plane corresponding to each charge parity in less than \SI{100}{\ns} integration time.
-This behavior contrasts with standard RF-SET operation, which detects small charge offsets producing only minor $S_{11}$ variations~\cite{Schoelkopf1998,Aassime2001}.
+This behavior contrasts with the standard operation of a radio-frequency single-electron transistor (RF-SET) operation, which detects small charge offsets producing only minor $S_{11}$ variations~\cite{Schoelkopf1998,Aassime2001}.
 Without JPA, we achieve a sensitivity of $6\times10^{-6}\,e/\sqrt{\rm Hz}$, comparable to state-of-the-art RF-SETs~\cite{Brenning2006}.

 Instead, the readout is similar to previous real time parity detection in SCPTs ~\cite{Ferguson2006,Naaman2006} and in charge sensitive transmon qubits ~\cite{Serniak2019,Amin2024}.
 In our case, the charge detector operates in the Cooper pair box regime, chosen to maximize readout speed.
 The detector self-resets to the even-parity state within \SI{1}{\us} as previously observed~\cite{Ferguson2006}.
 Charge-parity readout can be performed continuously or in pulsed mode, in which case a readout pulse follows the signal pulse at the detector input.
 Optimization of the detector performance primarily involves tuning the readout power and integration time to balance detection efficiency and dark counts.
+Depending on the intended application, one can either reduce detection errors by increasing the readout power—at the expense of higher dark counts—or minimize dark counts at the cost of reduced detection efficiency (see Supplementary Materials~\cite{SM}).

 \textbf{\textit{Experimental Results---}} Figure~\ref{Figure2}a shows one quadrature of the reflected readout signal as a function of gate and dc bias across the SCPT.
 Coulomb diamonds are observed, periodic in gate voltage with a period corresponding to a $2e$ change in island charge.
 In the presence of an additional quasiparticle of charge $e$, the entire pattern shifts by half a period.
 From the diamond height, the charging energy of the SCPT is estimated to $E_C\approx \SI{20}{\micro\eV}$.